nagmat1/Routing_enq_deq_depth/README.md

 ![Screenshot from 2023-10-23 14-35-54](https://github.com/nagmat1/Routing_enq_deq_depth/assets/51871069/ec4be6cb-f206-429a-b687-743d4fd15e22)

-# Average Enq_qdepth and deqqdepth for 2 cases with congestion
+# Average Enq_qdepth and Deq_qdepth for 2 cases with congestion

 In our experiment we make a congestion and analyze the enq_qdepth and deq_qdepth while the switch is congested.